 But that’s not all.
 A slow cooker requires very little energy.
 It costs on average, 21 cents to run a slow cooker for 10 hours.
 If you roast a pork roast for 2 hours in the oven instead of using the slow cooker for 10 hours, you would spend $2.51 to operate an electric oven or $1.49 to operate a gas oven.
 Multiply the low cooking costs for a slow cooker over an entire year, and you will experience real savings.

 There’s one more thing: A slow cooker doesn’t heat up the kitchen the way a stovetop or oven can.
-This time of year with temperatures soaring right along with home cooling costs, that’s a big deal.
+During the hot season especially, with temperatures soaring right along with home cooling costs, that’s a big deal.

 Slow cookers are pretty basic.
 Some have programmable timers, but generally, it’s On or Off plus a dial to tell the thing how many hours to cook.
 Slowly.